Skip to content

 4. Walking on flat, hard ground in other shoes

-• Unnatural sequence of movements
+• Unnatural sequence of movement

-The reduced rolling motion over the forefoot not only has a negative effect on pressure distribution over the entire foot, but also inhibits blood circulation and fluid exchange in the area of the ball of the foot.
-In the long term, this restricted sequence of movements also leads to the breakdown of relevant foot and leg muscles - which is described in more detail in the following section.
+The reduced roll-off over the forefoot negatively affects not only pressure distribution across the whole foot but also blood flow and fluid exchange in the ball-of-foot area.
+In the long term, this restricted movement sequence also leads to degradation of important foot and leg muscles — as described in the following section.

-• Weakened muscles
+• Weakened musculature

 Symptoms of forefoot pain